How to test GraphQL performance?

 Now, let's see how you can find those vulnerabilities.

-During the scan, Escape's scanner sends a custom header (X-Escape-Request-ID) with each request sent to your API endpoint.
+During the scan, Escape DAST scanner sends a custom header (X-Escape-Request-ID) with each request sent to your API endpoint.
 This lets us know when we sent it and when we received it.
 We call this request tracing.
 The scanner keeps track of all response times and puts the concerning requests in a queue.

 After the scan, we synchronize the queue to ensure the flagged requests outline performance problems in your app.